iRhythm Technologies, Inc. (NASDAQ:IRTC) EVP David A. Vort Sells 5,000 Shares

-iRhythm Technologies, Inc. (NASDAQ:IRTC) EVP David A. Vort sold 5,000 shares of iRhythm Technologies stock in a transaction that occurred on Tuesday, December 22nd.
-The shares were sold at an average price of $231.91, for a total transaction of $1,159,550.00.
-Following the sale, the executive vice president now owns 20,602 shares in the company, valued at approximately $4,777,809.82.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+iRhythm Technologies, Inc. (NASDAQ:IRTC) EVP David A. Vort sold 5,000 shares of the stock in a transaction that occurred on Tuesday, December 29th.
+The shares were sold at an average price of $239.14, for a total value of $1,195,700.00.
+Following the completion of the sale, the executive vice president now directly owns 20,602 shares of the company’s stock, valued at $4,926,762.28.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 David A. Vort also recently made the following trade(s):

-iRhythm Technologies (NASDAQ:IRTC) last issued its earnings results on Thursday, November 5th.
-The company reported ($0.17) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.56) by $0.39.
-The firm had revenue of $71.94 million for the quarter, compared to analyst estimates of $62.34 million. iRhythm Technologies had a negative return on equity of 28.89% and a negative net margin of 20.97%. iRhythm Technologies’s revenue for the quarter was up 31.6% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.72) earnings per share.
-As a group, equities analysts forecast that iRhythm Technologies, Inc. will post -1.56 earnings per share for the current year.
+iRhythm Technologies (NASDAQ:IRTC) last released its quarterly earnings data on Thursday, November 5th.
+The company reported ($0.17) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.56) by $0.39. iRhythm Technologies had a negative return on equity of 28.89% and a negative net margin of 20.97%.
+The firm had revenue of $71.94 million during the quarter, compared to analyst estimates of $62.34 million.
+During the same period in the prior year, the company posted ($0.72) earnings per share.
+The business’s revenue for the quarter was up 31.6% compared to the same quarter last year.
+Equities research analysts anticipate that iRhythm Technologies, Inc. will post -1.56 EPS for the current year.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Stifel Financial Corp boosted its position in iRhythm Technologies by 1.3% in the 2nd quarter.
-Stifel Financial Corp now owns 6,627 shares of the company’s stock worth $768,000 after purchasing an additional 86 shares in the last quarter.
-Oppenheimer Asset Management Inc. raised its stake in iRhythm Technologies by 1.6% in the 2nd quarter.
-Oppenheimer Asset Management Inc. now owns 5,684 shares of the company’s stock valued at $659,000 after purchasing an additional 88 shares during the last quarter.
+Institutional investors have recently added to or reduced their stakes in the business.
+Point72 Hong Kong Ltd acquired a new position in iRhythm Technologies during the third quarter worth $31,000.
+HM Payson & Co. acquired a new position in iRhythm Technologies during the third quarter worth $33,000.
+Private Advisor Group LLC acquired a new position in iRhythm Technologies during the second quarter worth $28,000.
 Harvest Fund Management Co.
-Ltd raised its stake in iRhythm Technologies by 50.5% in the 3rd quarter.
+Ltd raised its stake in iRhythm Technologies by 50.5% during the third quarter.
 Harvest Fund Management Co.
-Ltd now owns 313 shares of the company’s stock valued at $70,000 after purchasing an additional 105 shares during the last quarter.
-Point72 Hong Kong Ltd acquired a new position in iRhythm Technologies in the 3rd quarter valued at $31,000.
-Finally, HM Payson & Co. acquired a new position in iRhythm Technologies in the 3rd quarter valued at $33,000.
-Institutional investors and hedge funds own 93.48% of the company’s stock.
+Ltd now owns 313 shares of the company’s stock worth $70,000 after acquiring an additional 105 shares in the last quarter.
+Finally, Aigen Investment Management LP acquired a new position in iRhythm Technologies during the third quarter worth $203,000.
+Hedge funds and other institutional investors own 93.48% of the company’s stock.

-A number of research analysts recently weighed in on IRTC shares.
-Smith Barney Citigroup cut their target price on shares of iRhythm Technologies from $275.00 to $238.00 in a report on Thursday, December 3rd.
-Truist dropped their price objective on shares of iRhythm Technologies from $265.00 to $240.00 in a research note on Thursday, December 3rd.
-Zacks Investment Research lowered shares of iRhythm Technologies from a “buy” rating to a “hold” rating in a research note on Friday, November 6th.
-Needham & Company LLC reaffirmed a “hold” rating on shares of iRhythm Technologies in a research note on Tuesday, November 17th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell dropped their price objective on shares of iRhythm Technologies from $275.00 to $238.00 in a research note on Thursday, December 3rd.
-Five research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock. iRhythm Technologies presently has a consensus rating of “Buy” and a consensus target price of $211.77.
+Several equities research analysts have recently weighed in on the company.
+ValuEngine cut iRhythm Technologies from a “buy” rating to a “hold” rating in a research report on Tuesday, December 1st.
+Oppenheimer cut iRhythm Technologies from an “outperform” rating to a “market perform” rating in a research report on Tuesday, November 17th.
+Morgan Stanley reduced their price objective on iRhythm Technologies from $230.00 to $227.00 and set an “overweight” rating for the company in a research report on Tuesday, December 15th.
+Zacks Investment Research cut iRhythm Technologies from a “buy” rating to a “hold” rating in a research report on Friday, November 6th.
+Finally, BidaskClub raised iRhythm Technologies from a “hold” rating to a “buy” rating in a research report on Tuesday, December 22nd.
+Five analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $211.77.

 iRhythm Technologies Company Profile